Extensions in-depth

 Extension package id is extension id plus build metadata. [ext_id]+[build_meta].

-One extension id can have 1 or multiple packages in order to support different targets.
+One extension id can have 1 or multiple packages to support different targets.
 It is common for binary extensions to have packages like:

 • [ext_id]+wx64.r - windows-x86_64, release config.